 Featuring a fine gauge Merino wool blend, this sock wicks and breathes.
 Our testers took it running, backpacking, and hiking, where it excelled in warm to cool weather conditions.
 The fitted design wicks moisture away from the skin and pushes it to the outside of the fabric, keeping skin dry.
 We also notice that water beads on the fabric (not immediately absorbing) which provides excellent wicking capabilities.
 This makes it an ideal three-season sock option, best for fall, spring, and winter.

 Even though it is thick, it is one of the most breathable of all thick socks.
 It is ideal for running on cold winter mornings, keeping feet dry even with high-intensity activity.
 That said, there is a limit to what it can do.
-Given its high boot height, it's very warm and not recommended for wear on super hot days.
-Use a lightweight option like the Darn Tough Light Hiker or the Injinji Outdoor Midweight Crew NuWool for warm summer days.
+Given its high boot height, it's not recommended for wear on super hot days.

-Like the name infers, this sock is truly "Darn Tough".
+Like the name infers, this sock is true to being "Darn Tough".
 It, like all other socks from Darn Tough, has scored high in this category.
-The Merino wool construction provides durability for years to come.
+The high-density merino wool construction provides durability for years to come.
 In our testing, we put it through the wringer.
 We wore it while trekking through varying microclimates of the high Peruvian Andes for a month.
 We took it splitboarding in the Central Alaska mountain range for a week.
 We also went backpacking through the Rocky Mountains of Colorado.

-Overall, we put in over 60 miles of hard hiking, running, and snowboarding, and in the end, we saw some pilling around the heel and midfoot.
+Over the last years we've logged upwards of 200 miles that include hard hiking, running, and snowboarding, and in the end, we only noticed some pilling around the heel and midfoot.
 For a hiking sock, this is truly impressive.
-The only contender that looked newer is the ultra durable synthetic Wigwam Hiking Outdoor Pro, which is a blend that offers more durable polymer fibers but compromises warmth.
-What's more is the Darn Tough Full Cushion comes with a lifetime warranty - like all Darn Tough products.
+What's more, is the Darn Tough Full Cushion comes with a lifetime warranty - like all Darn Tough products.
 This means that if you get a hole in the material, you can send it back for a brand new pair.
 That said, if it's served you well and you like Darn Tough, do them a solid and just buy another pair to support a company that makes exceptional products.